sagemathinc/cocalc/notes/final_push.md

 "Last name (everyone can see this)"
 "Email (this is private)"

+--> - [ ] (0:10?)
+(0:16) ui: Also, Harald says: "in a private project, the settings panel show a "public eye" (and not the lock symbol like in the project overview list)."

 - [ ] (1:00?) implement `default_mode`:
         a function you can call at some point to set a default mode (or modes).
 For example,